 Import Users into Active Directory from CSV

 In this guide, you will learn how to import users into Active Directory from a CSV file using the AD Pro Toolkit.
+With the Toolkit all you need to do is download the included csv template and fill out the requires fields to easily create new accounts.

 Step 1.
 Download CSV Template